Soccer fever helps Nike score strong sales in North America, Europe

 "Nike is the number one brand in each of the top 10 cities in Western Europe," Nike Brand President Trevor Edwards said on a post-earnings conference call.

-The company has been giving tough competition to Germany's Adidas AG (ADSGn.DE) on the hotly-contested European turf.
+The company has been giving tough competition to Germany's Adidas AG on the hotly-contested European turf.

 Nike has been "putting a lot of trend-right products into the marketplace, so there's very high demand," Edward Jones analyst Brian Yarbrough said.